What Triggers Narcissistic Rage? What Happens During It?

 When a narcissist has been discovered breaking rules, disrespecting social norms, or acting dishonestly or meanly, they become enraged.

-If you point them out that they are lying or cheating, they will react by denying it flatly that they did it on their own and alluding someone made them do it.
+If you point out to them that they are lying or cheating, they will react by denying it flatly, saying that they did it on their own, and allude to someone making them do it.

 5. When they are asked to explain their wrongful behavior.